xingruiy/ORB2Wrapper/README.md

 With the `setup.py` file included in this example, the `pip install` command will invoke CMake and build the pybind11 module as specified in `CMakeLists.txt`.

+## FAQ
+1. `fatal error: numpy/ndarrayobject.h: No such file or directory`: install numpy with `sudo apt-get install python-numpy`